internet-sicherheit/Understanding-Regional-Filter-Lists-Efficacy-and-Impact-/README.md

 This repository contains supplementary material to the paper "Understanding Regional Filter Lists Efficacy and Impact" submitted to PETS 2025.

-This repository contains additional material to the paper "A Large-Scale Study of Cookie Banner Interaction Tools and Their Impact on Users’ Privacy," accepted at the *23rd Privacy Enhancing Technologies Symposium 2024 (PETS)*.
+This repository contains additional material to the paper "Understanding Regional Filter Lists Efficacy and Impact" accepted at the *23rd Privacy Enhancing Technologies Symposium 2024 (PETS)*.

 In this repository, we provide __everything__ we have used in our study: tools, code, raw and processed measurement data, data processing pipeline, and the code for generating plots and statistics to reproduce our study's results.